Guilá Naquitz Cave: Crop domestication

+Early cultivation of certain wild vegetables in this localized area, in or near the Guilá Naquitz caves, dates back to around 8750 BC, based on seed and rind assemblages collected during various excavations.
+The primary vegetables examined for temporal study were Zea mays, common bean and squash.
+Radiocarbon dates show the presence of these three vegetables in human settlements as far back as 8000 BP and as recently as 700 AD.
+Study of cucurbita rinds shows the large range of time during which the caves were occupied: while 44% of the rinds date to around 700 AD, most fell into the Pre-Ceramic ranges (7400-6900 BC), with 4% dating as far back as 8750 BC.
+Based on temperature and ground quality, as well as the best observed growing conditions for various ‘’Cucurbita’’ gourds, the high presence of the specific species ‘’C. pepo’’ is consistent in the archaeological record and consistent with observance of a dry climate in central Mexico at that time.

 Further excavations at the Guilá Naquitz site were carried out in the 1970s by a team led by Kent V. Flannery from the University of Michigan.
 Subsequent more accurate dating using accelerator mass spectrometers provided more specific dates.
 Solid evidence of domesticated C. pepo was found in the Guilá Naquitz Cave in the form of increasing rind thickness and larger peduncles in the newer stratification layers of the cave.
 By circa 8,000 years BP the C. pepo peduncles found are consistently more than 10 mm thick.
 Wild Cucurbita peduncles are always below this 10 mm barrier.
 Changes in fruit shape and color indicate intentional breeding of C. pepo occurred by no later than 8,000 years BP.
 During the same time frame, average rind thickness increased from 0.84 mm to 1.15 mm.